thm-projects/arsnova.click/README.md

 [arsnova.click](http://arsnova.click) is a little bit [Kahoot!](https://getkahoot.com/) and a little bit [ARSnova](https://arsnova.eu/).

-While Kahoot! is a small game-based audience-response app, ARSnova is a full-grown innovative audience-response platform for colleges and universities.
+While Kahoot! is a small game-based audience-response app for schools, ARSnova is a full-grown innovative audience-response platform for colleges and universities.

 arsnova.click is somewhere in the feature range of both: